-Theodora (Laura) Bakola is since 1 November 2022 connected to the Institute for Private Law as a PhD Researcher in European Consumer Law.
+Theodora (Laura) Bakola is since 1 November 2022 connected to the Institute for Private Law as a PhD Candidate in European Private Law.

 Laura Bakola (1997) holds an LL.B.
 (2020) from Democritus University of Thrace and an LL.M. in 'European Law: Law and Technology in Europe' (2022, cum laude) from Utrecht University.
 She has worked as a Trainee Lawyer in the National Bank of Greece and was admitted to the Athens Bar Association as an Attorney-at-Law in January 2022.